+So why is ghee so good for you?
 The main benefit of ghee is that it kindles agni and increases the body’s natural digestive fire.
 It’s also full of sweet and cool qualities.
-This helps increase the body’s ability to digest food and also how well we can absorb and assimilate it.
+This helps increase the body’s ability to digest food and also improves how well we absorb and assimilate it.

-Ghee is the nectar of life, it nourishes our immune system and represents (ojas), our life force (prana) and all of our seven tissues (dhatus) as well as mobilising nutrients throughout the body.
+Ghee is the nectar of life, it nourishes our immune system and represents (ojas), our life force (prana), and all of our seven tissues (dhatus) as well as mobilising nutrients throughout the body.
 Eating ghee not only increases intelligence and improves memory but it lubricates the organs and connective tissues, increasing flexibility in the body.
-It also slows aging, increases longevity, improves the lustre of hair and heals wounds.
+It also slows ageing increases longevity, improves the lustre of hair and heals wounds.

 Another reason ghee is so good is because of its high smoke boiling point – it doesn’t go rancid or become broken down to form free radicals in the cooking process.
 The reason for this is because it’s pure butterfat – the natural fat found in milk, butter and other dairy products.
 Ghee’s boiling point is 232 degrees while butter and coconut oil are at 176 degrees.

+How much ghee you should be eating is dependent on your specific body type.
 A good starting point is one teaspoon a day, used in cooking, as it will lubricate joints, prevent reflux and bloating, improve colon issues and help you to have a good night’s sleep - all particularly effective when you’re on a detox.

+In case you're having trouble sleeping, try one teaspoon of ghee boiled in milk (just before bed).
 Ghee also helps with constipation – one teaspoon in hot water, also just before bed.